-- 1. A clear picture of F(x, y) = 0, including your identification of the type of the curve.
+- Hand in a printout of your work.
+In this printout: - Label all pages with your name and section number.
+Also, please staple together all the pages you hand in. - Clean up your submission by removing the instructions that had errors. - Include in the work that you hand in: - A clear picture of F(x, y) = 0, including your identification of the type of the curve.
 Show evidence for your assertion.
-The identification can be done "by hand" on your printout. - 2.
-The coordinates of the point or points (A, y) in your computations. - 3.
-A second picture of the curve F(x, y) = 0, which shows also the normal vectors at point(s) (A, y).
+The identification can be done "by hand" on your printout. - The coordinates of the point or points (A, y) in your computations. - A second picture of the curve F(x, y) = 0, which shows also the normal vectors at point(s) (A, y).
 Select the picture carefully.
-It should show the vectors as perpendicular to the curve. - 4.
-4.A clear picture of the surface G(x, y, z) = 0, including your identification of the type of the surface.
+It should show the vectors as perpendicular to the curve. - A clear picture of the surface G(x, y, z) = 0, including your identification of the type of the surface.
 You may give several pictures; select your views carefully to show evidence for your assertion.
-The identification can be done "by hand" on your printout. - 5.
-The coordinates of the point or points (B, C, z) in your computations. - 6.
-A further picture or pictures of the curve G(x, y, z) = 0, which show also the normal vectors at point(s) (B, C, z).
+The identification can be done "by hand" on your printout. - The coordinates of the point or points (B, C, z) in your computations. - A further picture or pictures of the curve G(x, y, z) = 0, which show also the normal vectors at point(s) (B, C, z).
 You may need to give several views of this picture; select your views carefully so that so that the vectors are shown as perpendicular to the surface.